josmar-crwdstffng/angular/aio/content/guide/user-input.md

 ## On blur

 In the previous example, the current state of the input box is lost if the user mouses away and clicks elsewhere on the page without first pressing *Enter*.
-The component's `value` property is updated only when the user presses *Enter*.
+The `value` property of the component is updated only when the user presses *Enter*.

 To fix this issue, listen to both the *Enter* key and the `blur` event.